 Some examples include;

 Your pupillary distance (PD) is a facial measurement unique to you, therefore will never be printed on your glasses.
 Your PD or dual PD is the total or combined distance between your pupils and is not determined by the size of a spectacle or sunglasses frame.
-The same goes for your ocular heights (OC) which the vertical component of your lens centration.
+The same rule applies for your ocular heights (OC) which the vertical component of your lens centration.

 Example of a spectacle temple being pad printed with the Banton Frameworks name and Scottish provenance.
 This process is widely used to mark spectacles and sunglasses as a way of imparting the dimensional numbers | © Banton Frameworks